 Assuming customer research and validation has already occurred, the product team can then craft a product roadmap, prioritizing the significant themes to be addressed (we’ll dive further into product roadmaps next).
 Date-based milestones and targets can be established, but there should be a minimal focus on dates and maximum attention paid to creating value and adapting to the product goals and performance against key metrics.

 Once the product roadmap is agreed upon, it’s time to make things happen.
 Implementation teams can create schedules, break down significant themes into sprints, and generate iterations of the product.
 This creates a feedback loop from customers, the sales team, and support, identifying new opportunities, pointing out shortcomings, and shining a light on areas to hone, improve, and expand.

 From here, it’s a cycle of reviewing data, synthesizing feedback, and continually updating the product roadmap while grooming the product backlog to ensure every development cycle is utilized for maximum impact.

-As you begin your product development process—whether you start at the conceptualization stage or by first trying to identify and validate a market need—you will want to have a system in place for prioritizing, summarizing, and capturing your product’s key objectives and significant themes.
+Whether you start at the conceptualization stage or first try to identify and validate a market need—you will want to have a system in place for prioritizing, summarizing, and capturing your product’s key objectives and significant themes.

-The ideal tool for this early-stage planning is a product roadmap that is preferably designed to strategically and visually convey your high-level product.
-Why is it essential to build your roadmap visually?
+The ideal tool for this early-stage planning is a product roadmap designed to strategically and visually convey your high-level product.
+So why is it essential to build your roadmap visually?
 There are several reasons to do so, but here are the two primary benefits:

 1. With a visual product roadmap, you and your team can more easily refer back to the product strategy you agreed on and quickly reacquaint yourself with those high-level objectives to make sure you’re still on track.